-Wealthfront now offers three unique investment features designed to increase your return and reduce your tax liability.
+Wealthfront now offers four unique features designed to increase your return on investment and reduce your tax liability.

-1) Daily Tax-Loss Harvesting – Free for all taxable Wealthfront accounts, tax-toss harvesting is the process of selling investments that have declined in value and replacing those investments with highly correlated alternatives.
+1) Daily Tax-Loss Harvesting – Free for all taxable Wealthfront accounts, tax-loss harvesting is the process of selling investments that have declined in value and replacing those investments with highly correlated alternatives.